Alexander-Jordan/youtube/.github/ISSUE_TEMPLATE/template-video-production.md

   - [ ]  Make Reel/clips
   - [ ]  Share on social media
   - [ ]  Check for comments
-  - [ ]  After 3h, check baseline of CTR and Impressions
+  - [ ]  After 3h, check the baseline of CTR and Impressions
-    - [ ]  If CTR & Impressions is lower than baseline → Change Thumbnail to “Thumbnail 2”
+    - [ ]  If CTR & Impressions are lower than baseline → Change Thumbnail to “Thumbnail 2”
-    - [ ]  After 3h, check baseline of CTR and Impressions
+    - [ ]  After 3h, check the baseline of CTR and Impressions
-      - [ ]  If CTR & Impressions is lower than baseline → Change Title to “Title 2”
+      - [ ]  If CTR & Impressions are lower than baseline → Change Title to “Title 2”
       - [ ]  Check baseline of CTR and Impressions
-        - [ ]  If CTR & Impressions is lower than baseline → Change Thumbnail to “Thumbnail 3”
+        - [ ]  If CTR & Impressions are lower than baseline → Change Thumbnail to “Thumbnail 3”
         - [ ]  Check baseline of CTR and Impressions
-          - [ ]  If CTR & Impressions is lower than baseline → Change Title to “Title 3”
+          - [ ]  If CTR & Impressions are lower than baseline → Change Title to “Title 3”
           - [ ]  Check baseline of CTR and Impressions
-            - [ ]  If CTR & Impressions is lower than baseline → Change Thumbnail to “Thumbnail 4”
+            - [ ]  If CTR & Impressions are lower than baseline → Change Thumbnail to “Thumbnail 4”
             - [ ]  Check baseline of CTR and Impressions
-              - [ ]  If CTR & Impressions is lower than baseline → Change Title to “Title 4”
+              - [ ]  If CTR & Impressions are lower than baseline → Change Title to “Title 4”
               - [ ]  Cry if it’s not working ;)
 </details>